 Britain's FTSE 100 index is seen opening up 39 points, or 0.6 percent

-higher on Tuesday, according to financial bookmakers.
-For more on the factors
+higher, on Tuesday, according to financial bookmakers, with futures on the index

 affecting European stocks, please click on

-Britain's top share index halted a three-day slide on Monday as buyers took
+Britain's top share index halted a three-day slide, with buyers taking advantage

-advantage of beaten-down prices to place bets on possible takeover targets and
+of beaten-down prices to place bets on possible takeover targets and pile into

 * China's annual consumer inflation cooled in March as food prices eased

 from nine-month highs and producer price deflation deepened, data showed on

 Tuesday, leaving policymakers room to keep monetary conditions easy and nurture